StackItHQ/pes-johnjj03/README.md

 ## Developer's Section
 *Add your video here, and your approach to the problem (optional).
 Leave some comments for us here if you want, we will be reading this :)*

+### Video

+### My Approach
+- After I read the problem statement, my first thought was to initially synchronize both the dataabase and the sheet, giving the user the choice to pick their preference.
+- Next, I wanted the changes in the database to reflect in the Google Sheet.
+My first attempt with MySQL proved unsuccessful as there was no native way to notify a service outside of MySQL when a CRUD operation had happened on a table.
+- I initally had tried to make a timestamp based approach.
+When a CRUD operation occured on a table, there would be a new table called table_name_timestamps, which would record both the old and new changes, however this approach would not work out for a few reasons.

+  - I had to create a new table with essentially the same values again, which would be costly in the long run.
+  - Deleted values and newly created values would have a lot of columns with nothing in them.
+  - And the previous problem remained where I had to continuosuly keep querying the last_modified column for changes and adding those to Google Sheets.

+- All of these problems were solved once I made the decision to move to PostgreSQL.
+PostgreSQL has a feature called LISTEN/NOTIFY which allows you to listen to a channel and notify a service when a CRUD operation has happened on a table.
+- I then created a trigger function that would notify a channel when a CRUD operation had happened on a table.
+- A python service would continously poll for just this notification, and once it recieved it, it would just update the Google Sheet with the new changes.
+- By far the biggest blocker was the MySQL issue, which was solved by moving to PostgreSQL.
+- Next comes the second part of the problem, which would be updating the changes in the Google Sheet to the database.
+This is obviously harder, since Google Sheets can be edited in a number of ways, and I would have to keep track of all of them.
+- My first hurdle was figuring out a way for Google Sheets to notify a service when a CRUD operation had happened on a sheet.
+I found out that Google Sheets has a feature called Google Apps Script, which allows you to write scripts that can be run on Google Sheets.
+- I had setup a script to run on my Google Sheet,such that whenever a change occured, it would send a POST request to a service I had setup on my local machine.
+- However, after a few hours of debugging, I found out that my router does not support port forwarding, and that the trigger I had setup on my Google Apps script would not work.
+- I realised that continously polling the Google Sheet for changes would be an expensive approach, and decided to not implement that method into my project.
+- Since I had already made a script that copys the existing data from Google Sheets into the database, I decided to just run that script whenever I wanted to update the database with the Google Sheet.
+- I have solved a few edge cases, an example being when the Google Sheet has completely empty rows, they get skipped instead of directing being added into the database, causing an error.